remiturk/libffi/README.md

    unfortunate side effect of declaring an _unused_ dynamic dependency against `libffi`.
-Even worse is the fact that the version of dynamically linked `libffi` that comes with your operating system may differ from the version of dynamiclly linked `libffi` that GHC bundles.
+Even worse is the fact that the version of dynamically linked `libffi` that comes with your operating system may differ from the version of dynamically linked `libffi` that GHC bundles.
 When the version numbers differ, this can lead to the compiled executable failing at runtime with mysterious errors such as: